I ran out of fucks recently and while at first I thought it would be temporary, I quite like living without them.

 Onto the next…

 Running out of fucks is a confidence booster.
-It’s not as scary as you might think as it’s just stepping into the shoes you know you were meant/want to fill.
+It’s not as scary as you might think.
+It’s just stepping into the shoes you know you were meant/want to fill.
 Knowing your deal breakers, stating them, enforcing them, and standing by them—both personally and professionally—is a game changer.